simoninireland/org-sta-fh/README.md

        Not a great solution.
 The indenting was the least of your problems.

-(This is an example of a text format, not of good feedback practices&#x2026;) The feedback tree has a title and some header notes, which are ignored.
+(This is an example of a text format, not of good feedback practices &#x2026;) The feedback tree has a title and some header notes, which are ignored.
 The sub-trees immediately beneath the main tree have a specific format, consisting of a student identifier and a grade, both of which need to confirm to the St Andrews standards